6 Common Rugby Injuries

 Supports and Braces are not necessarily an integral part of the principle but in most cases, they are essential for pain relief, medical compression, and proper support.
 We have convenient guides for Wrist Supports and Knee Supports that recommend Actimove Sports Edition Supports for specific conditions.

-How do I prevent a Rugby Injury?
+Can I prevent a Rugby Injury?

 It's important to note that these are certainly not as common as the other injuries being discussed and that this is more a long-term injury in most cases, the most significant damage is usually done while playing Rugby so we thought it was worth noting.